 About

-Note on voice: Absurd.website frequently uses the corporate “We” in its communication.
-This is an intentional part of the artistic framework.
-Although the entire practice is created by a single artist, the fictional company voice functions as a narrative tool — reflecting how startups construct authority, scale, and collective identity.
-Here, “We” is an artistic device, not a literal team.
+Communication often uses the corporate “We.”
+This is intentional.
+Although the practice is created by one individual, the fictional company voice reflects how digital products and startups construct authority, scale, and collective identity.
+Here, “We” functions as a narrative device rather than a literal team.

 Seen On